arrayfire/arrayfire/docs/pages/install.md

 from source](https://github.com/arrayfire/arrayfire), the installers conveniently package necessary dependencies.

 Install the latest device drivers before using ArrayFire.
+If you target the CPU using ArrayFire’s OpenCL backend, install the OpenCL runtime.
 Drivers and runtimes should be downloaded and installed from each device vendor's website.

 # Install Instructions {#InstallInstructions}